blinq-dev/laravel-blade-icons/README.md

 <x-icon pack='material/twotone' name='account_circle' class='w-6 h-6' />
 ```

 That's it!
 First time around, it'll download the icon to your resources folder, and from then on, it'll load from there.
-Pretty slick, eh?

 ## Configuration